 |Transmission||6-speed manual and automatic|

-The MG Hector 5-seater premium SUV will be made available with both petrol and diesel engine options.
-The diesel engine will be carried over from the Jeep Compass.
-On the other hand, the gasoline version will receive the new 1.5-litre turbocharged petrol engine.
-The diesel variants of the SUV will derive power from the Fiat-sourced 2.0-litre, 4-cylinder MultiJet II engine that pushes out a maximum power output of 170bhp of power and 350Nm of torque.
+As mentioned above, the MG Hector 5-seater premium SUV is available with both petrol and diesel engine options.
+While the diesel engine is the same that powers the Jeep Compass, the petrol version is a new 1.5-litre turbocharged motor.
+The Fiat-sourced 2.0-litre, 4-cylinder MultiJet II oil burner makes a maximum power output of 168bhp and 350Nm of torque.

 MG Hector Mileage

 |Petrol||14.16kmpl MT & 13.96kmpl AT|

 The MG Hector’s petrol version is claimed to deliver a fuel economy of 14.16kmpl with manual transmission and 13.96kmpl with dual-clutch automatic gearbox.
 The mild-hybrid variant of the SUV is claimed to be 12% more frugal than its petrol MT model, returning 15.81kmpl.
 The Hector diesel will promise fuel efficiency of 17.41kmpl.